-This kit contains the basic materials needed for running a 10-person workshop (e.g. copper tape, LEDs, batteries, colorful paper, binder clips), a troubleshooting guide, example projects, copies of our paper circuits zine for patrons, workshop prompt ideas, and a copy of our PLIX Facilitation Techniques guide.
+The materials kit for this activity contains the basic materials needed for running a 10-person workshop (e.g. copper tape, LEDs, batteries, colorful paper, binder clips), a troubleshooting guide, example projects, copies of our paper circuits zine for patrons, workshop prompt ideas, and a copy of our PLIX Facilitation Techniques guide.
 You can get the detailed materials list and downloadable resources on our PLIX Activity Repository!

 - Low floor, high ceiling, wide walls.
 Making a basic paper circuit is very simple (low floor), yet the materials support increased complexity (high ceiling) and allow for a broad range of creative and aesthetic expression (wide walls).

 - Offers a playful approach to learning about circuits.
-This kit is designed to invite learners of all backgrounds into tinkering with circuits and electronics.
+This activity is designed to invite learners of all backgrounds into tinkering with circuits and electronics.

 - Inexpensive, familiar materials support tinkering.
-The materials in this kit are intentionally low-cost and friendly to encourage participants to try new things, mess around, make mistakes, and experiment.
+The materials used in this activity are intentionally low-cost and friendly to encourage participants to try new things, mess around, make mistakes, and experiment.

 - Encourages collaborative troubleshooting.
 Common issues are easily investigated and resolved by a group of participants making paper circuits along-side one another – a great way to learn!

 Workshop Prompt Inspiration

 - Dazzling Greeting Cards ✨💌 — Make greeting cards for any occasion a little more special by decorating them with LEDs.